 Education and student life in Germany vs the US

-Germany has 380 Universities and 370,000 international students.
-It’s the third most popular destination among international students in the world and the most popular destination in Europe.
+Germany has 380 universities and 370,000 international students.
+It’s the third most popular destination among international students worldwide and the most popular destination in Europe.

-The main advantage of German higher education is that it’s free for foreigners and German citizens.
-The disadvantage is that you will probably study in the German language and your university won’t be on top of the rankings.
+The main advantage of German education is that it’s free for foreign and German citizens.
+The disadvantage is that you will probably study in the German language, and your university won’t be on top of the rankings.
 If you want to study at some of Germany’s best universities, you might face high competition during admission.

-The semester contribution in most universities is between 100 EUR and 350 EUR per semester, including your public transportation card.
-While in the US, students collect thousands of dollars in debt for studying at university.
+The tuition fees in most universities are between 100 EUR and 350 EUR per semester, including your public transportation card.
+While in the US, students collect thousands of dollars in debt to get a degree.

 More than 12% of students at German universities come from abroad.
-Germany is an attractive place to study, and German degrees are highly respected by employers worldwide.
+Germany is an attractive place to study, and employers highly respect German degrees worldwide.